jkekoamartin/apache-pulsar-standalone-geo-replication/PYTHON_README.md

 Each message contains a sequence number and timestamp to enable this detection.

+### 4. End-to-End Message Tracking

+The application tracks messages from production to consumption and calculates:
+- Total messages sent
+- Unique messages received
+- Success rate (percentage of messages that made it through the system)
+- Per-cluster message counts

+This provides insights into the reliability of the system during normal operation and failure scenarios.

+### 5. Interactive Chaos Controls

+The application includes sliders to adjust chaos parameters in real-time:
+- Failure probability: Controls how likely a cluster is to fail
+- Maximum downtime: Controls how long a cluster stays down when it fails
+- Minimum interval: Controls how frequently failures can occur

+These controls allow you to experiment with different failure scenarios and observe how the system responds.

 ## Visualization

-The application provides a real-time visualization with two main components:
+The application provides a real-time visualization with three main components:

 ### Message Flow Diagram

 Shows the flow of messages between:
-- Producer → Alpha Cluster → Consumer
+- Alpha Producer → Alpha Cluster → Alpha Consumer
-- Producer → Beta Cluster → Consumer
+- Beta Producer → Beta Cluster → Beta Consumer

-The status of each cluster is displayed, along with message counts and statistics.
+- Gamma Producer → Gamma Cluster → Gamma Consumer

+Each component displays its connection status (Connected/Disconnected) in real-time, allowing you to see the impact of cluster failures and recoveries.

 ### Latency Graph